vkkcnit84/chai-code/readme.md

-# this is a learing app
+# this is a learing app ww